'Say Something' tip line in schools flags gun violence threats, study finds

 Kingston, who's involved in supporting Colorado's anonymous youth tip line calledSafe2Tell, says these findings come at a time when gun violence has become a major public health problem.

-According to a new report by the National Institute for Health Care Management Foundation says more than 42,000 people diedfrom gun related injuries in 2023.
+According to a new report by the National Institute for Health Care Management Foundation, more than 42,000 people diedfrom gun related injuries in 2023.

 "In a country that has the level of firearms that we have, we need to have anonymous reporting," says Kingston.
 "It's a system that should be everywhere."